dust39/FFL_project_2022/README.md

 My intent for this project is to demonstrate my Git/GitHub and Python knowledge.
 The Python portion of my project is geared toward data analysis.

 ## My Project
 This project is a very simple python script that allows the user to look at the top 10 Fantasy Football scorers and their position from years 1970-2019.
 It is worth noting that the script does not perform or output anything complex.
 However, the experience I gained by coding this project was invaluable.
 I tried my best to code well and be "Pythonic".
-However, keep in mind this is my very first Python Script! :blush:
+Please keep in mind this is my very first Python Script! :blush:

 1. Running the program will do the following:
     1. The user will select a year for which the user wants to see the top 10 Fantasy Scorers and their position in that given year.